Millville, New Jersey: Local government

 In 1801, Millville was first organized as a township; It became a city in 1866.
 Until 1913, Millville operated under a Mayor-Council form of government where the mayor was elected by the people.
 In 1913, a change of form of government to the Walsh Act was passed and the commission form of government became the way the city was run.
 The city is one of 30 municipalities (of the 564) statewide that use the commission form of government.
 Under this form of government as used in Millville, the governing body is comprised of five commissioners who are elected to four-year concurrent terms of office at-large on a non-partisan basis as part of the November general election.
 At a reorganization meeting held after each election, each commissioner is assigned a department to oversee and one commissioner is selected from among its members to serve as the mayor and another as vice mayor.

 In November 2014, Michael Santiago, the city's first Hispanic councilmember, became Millville's first Hispanic mayor.

-Vice Mayor James F. Quinn, who was Commissioner of Revenue and Finance, resigned from office in January 2016 to take a seat on the Cumberland County Board of Chosen Freeholders.
-As the four remaining commission members were unable to come to agreement on a replacement, the seat remained vacant until the November 2016 general election.
+In January 2022, Lisa Orndorf made history as the first woman to serve as Millville's mayor.
+In November 2023, Stephen Watson was elected to fill the seat that had been held by James Quinn, who had elected to serve on the Cumberland County Board of County Commissioners.
+Watson defeated Robert McQuade, who had finished in sixth-place in the 2021 election and had been appointed to fill the vacant seat that had been held by Quinn.

+In March 2024, Mayor Lisa Orndorf resigned from the Millville City Commission for health reasons.
+Commissioner Benjamin Romanik, who was the runner-up to Orndorff in the 2022 mayoral election, was appointed mayor.
+In April 2024, Millville City Commissioners appointed Marissa Ranello to fill the vacant seat.